Alvarez sets example for 5-25 Soldiers to emulate

 |0

-This work, Alvarez sets example for 5-25 Soldiers to emulate, by Chuck Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alvarez sets example for 5-25 Soldiers to emulate, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT